Dentist Seattle, WA

 Periodontitis is an incurable form of gum disease.
 Without proper maintenance, periodontitis can be invasive to the daily life of an individual.
 Preventive healthcare is the best solution for avoiding gum disease and the need for constant treatment to your oral cavity.
 Our team can help teach you about gum disease and its risk, and how to avoid it.
-Summit Dental Care wants to educate you on your oral health and periodontal care to fight off the harmful bacteria and to keep your mouth healthy and happy.
+At Summit Dental Care, in Seattle, NamThien Vu, DDS wants to educate you on your oral health and periodontal care to fight off the harmful bacteria and to keep your mouth healthy and happy.

 What Is Gum Disease?